 To apply for a student visa, you should be able to provide an admission letter showing that you are enrolled as a regular student or an exchange student in an academic institution in Belgium.

 3.1 University students – studying in a public academic institution

 University students or equivalent studies in a public academic institution should follow the list of documents established by the Consulate at the following link for a quick assessment of their file:

 Students enrolled at high school level with a programme of AFS, Rotary, or a similar organisation should apply as directed at the following link.

 3.3 Students in a private academic institution

 The conditions somewhat differ in the private sector and the process may be longer than for studies in the public schooling system.
-In order to hand in a complete application file, please visit the website of the Immigration Office.
+In order to hand in a complete application file, please visit the website of the Immigration Office (in French).